Mu'awiya ibn Hudayj: Biography

-He garrisoned troops in the Kairouan area (654-665) and conducted operations against Hadrumetum in the Tacape (Lesser Syrtis) region.
-He would conduct raids on Sicily in 44 AH (666).
-He was made the governor of Barqah (Cyrenaica) in 47 AH (669).
+In 664–665, he also led 10,000 troops in the area of Sousse.
+He garrisoned troops in Kairouan and conducted operations against Hadrumetum in the Tacape region (Lesser Syrtis).
+He was made the governor of Cyrenaica in 669.

 Ibn Taghribirdi, Ibn al-Athir and al-Tabari all record a story that Ibn Hudayj blocked the appointment of Ibn Umm al-Hakam as governor of Egypt in 678, although he was long dead by that time.